-Fusobacterium spp., Peptostreptococcus spp., Prevotella spp., Veillonella spp., or Enterobacteriaceae\

-- 1. Is an allogeneic hematopoietic stem cell transplant recipient within the past year with one of the following documented during same hospitalization as positive blood culture: - a.
-Grade III or IV gastrointestinal graft versus host disease [GI GVHD] - b. ≥1 liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for patients <18 years of age) with onset on or within 7 calendar days before the date the positive blood culture was collected. - 2.
-Is neutropenic, defined as at least 2 separate days with values of absolute neutrophil count (ANC) or total white blood cell count (WBC) <500 cells/mm within a seven-day time period which includes the date the positive blood culture was collected (Day 1), the 3 calendar days before and the 3 calendar days after (See Table 4 for example).
+Fusobacterium spp., Peptostreptococcus spp., Prevotella spp., Veillonella spp., or Enterobacteriaceae and patient meets at least one of the following: Is an allogeneic hematopoietic stem cell transplant recipient within the past year with one of the following documented during same hospitalization as positive blood culture: a.
+Grade III or IV gastrointestinal graft versus host disease [GI GVHD] b. ≥1 liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for period for period for an within 7 period for patients <18 years of age) with onset on or within 7 calendar days before the date the positive blood culture was collected.
+2. Is neutropenic, defined as at least 2 separate days with values of absolute neutrophil count (ANC) or total white blood cell count (WBC) <500 cells/mm within a seven-day time period which includes the date the positive blood culture was collected (Day 1), the 3 calendar days before and the 3 calendar days after (See Table 4 for example).
+See Table 3 for partial list of eligible Enterobacteriaceae genera.
+MBI-LCBI 2 Patient of any age meets criterion 2 for LCBI when the blood cultures are growing only viridans group streptococci with no other organisms isolated and patient meets at least one of the following: Is an allogeneic hematopoietic stem cell transplant recipient within the past year with one of the following documented during same hospitalization as positive blood culture: a.
+Grade III or IV gastrointestinal graft versus host disease [GI GVHD] b. ≥1 liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for patients &lt;18 years of age) with onset on or within 7 calendar days before the date the first positive blood culture was collected.

-MBI-LCBI 2

-Patient of any age meets criterion 2 for LCBI when the blood cultures are growing only viridans group streptococci with no other organisms isolated and patient meets at least one of the following:

-- 1. Is an allogeneic hematopoietic stem cell transplant recipient within the past year with one of the following documented during same hospitalization as positive blood culture: - a.
-Grade III or IV gastrointestinal graft versus host disease [GI GVHD] - b. ≥1 liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for patients <18 years of age) with onset on or within 7 calendar days before the date the first positive blood culture was collected.